CASE STUDY

 Due Diligence

-Minrom Consulting was contracted by a client with prospecting exploration claims on copper and cobalt deposits in the Democratic Republic of the Congo (DRC) to perform a geological due diligence on the deposits.
+Minrom Consulting was contracted by a client with prospecting exploration claims on copper and cobalt deposits in the Democratic Republic of the Congo (DRC).

 The African Copper Belt, also known as the Lufilian Arc, stretches from the south-eastern part of the DRC into northern Zambia.
 The copper mineralisation is hosted within the Neoproterozoic Katangan succession deposited within an evaporative basin between the Congo and Kalahari Basin.